 Professor, Department Chair

 I enjoy teaching and students and I like to teach a lot of different things; I sometimes teach the department’s major courses in The American Literary Tradition, Enlightenment to Modern, Readings in Fiction, and Modern Literature, as well as special topics from time to time.
-I regularly teach in the Humanities program, usually in 124.
+I regularly teach in the Humanities program, usually in 124 The Ancient World.

 My scholarship in recent years has been focused on contemporary British novelists; I’ve published books on David Lodge, Kingsley Amis, Julian Barnes and Michael Frayn, and am the editor of the Dictionary of Literary Biography volumes on British Novelists Since 1960 (four volumes, the most recent appearing in 2003) and Booker Prize Novels, 1969-2005.
-My current projects are Pat Barker: A Reader's Guide to Essential Criticism (now at the publisher) and Understanding Jonathan Coe (underway; will be published by U of South Carolina Press).
+My most recent book publication was Pat Barker: A Reader's Guide to Essential Criticism, published by Palgrave Macmillan in July, 2014 and Understanding Jonathan Coe (underway; will be published by U of South Carolina Press).

 Before the Pat Barker book I published The Academic Novel: New and Classic Essays, published in 2007 by Chester Academic Press (England).
 I've contributed chapters to various volumes in the Bloom's Themes series (edited by Blake Hobby), for example essays on "The Death of Ivan Ilyich," Catch-22, and Wide Sargasso Sea.
 I review books regularly, too, and this along with my own scholarship keeps me reading a great deal of recent fiction which, fortunately, is one of the things I most love to do.
 In June 2008 I was one of the keynote speakers at a conference called Julian Barnes and the European Tradition at Liverpool Hope University, which led to a book chapter called "Crossing the Channel: Europe and the Three Uses of France in Julian Barnes's Talking it Over," published in Julian Barnes: Contemporary Critical Perspectives (London, 2011).
 In May and June, 2014, I was a keynote speaker at two conferences in Romania: "East-West Cultural Passage Conference: Changing Places," at Lucien Blaga University in Sibiu, Romania; and "Small World: Campus Fiction--Insular or Global?" at the University of Bucharest.